RonNewcomb/narrative-engine/README system3.md

 System 2 seemed so heavyweight even I started to be afraid to use it.
 Plus it seemed geared toward creating a perfect boardgame where no character was special.

 Trying to write something in all those little boxes seems daunting.
+And so, you couldn't just _get started_.

 ## New Goals